(2011) multiple and long-exposure images printed directly onto wall, for Creed Street, Wolverton

-When asked to create a piece celebrating Creed Street, I sought to marry the two strands that are consistent throughout the space’s past, present, and future, whatever its incarnation: The People and The Building.
+When asked to create a piece celebrating Creed Street (now Kings Community Centre), I sought to marry the two strands that are consistent throughout the space’s past, present, and future, whatever its incarnation: The People and The Building.

 Today this space is home to many arts activities, and is used most by dancers.
 This dancer trained here as a youngster.